trippixn963/AzabBot/README.md

 ## 🎭 About

 **AzabBot** is an advanced Discord bot designed to psychologically torment users in timeout/mute channels.
-Inspired by the infamous Sednaya prison, this bot acts as a confused, incompetent guard who harasses prisoners with nonsensical questions and accusations.
+Inspired by prison systems, this bot acts as a confused, incompetent guard who harasses prisoners with nonsensical questions and accusations.

 Originally created for the **Syria Discord Server** ([discord.gg/syria](https://discord.gg/syria)), AzabBot uses GPT-3.5 to generate contextually aware, dynamically adaptive responses that evolve based on each prisoner's behavior and history.